montymi/next-template/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL-3.0 License.
+Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 <br />